PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/setUserId().rst

 ----------

 | **userId** (string, required)
-| A non-empty unique ID of a user.
+| A non-empty, unique identifier of the user.
 Example: customer ID.
 It needs to be unique for each user.
 Can be up to 1024 bytes (1024 ASCII characters).

 Examples
 --------